 I’ve been renting out a house for twenty years, it’s been infested with mice.
 Who pays for the exterminator?

 According to the Residential Tenancies Act a landlord is responsible for providing and maintaining a rental unit in a good state of repair and fit for habitation and for complying with health, safety, housing and maintenance standards.
-Therefore, when there is a pest problem in a rental unit, it is usually the landlord’s responsibility to take care of it unless it can be proven that it was the tenants that have caused the problem.
+Therefore, when there is a pest problem in a rental unit, it is usually the landlord’s responsibility to take care of the problem.

 If you are able to prove that the tenant is the one that caused the damage either wilfully or through negligence you can ask the tenant to pay for the cost of repairs.